failure-driven/blog/content/post/rewrite-git-commit-message-and-author.md

 And an hour later all was good in the git repo.

-Well appart from:
+Well apart from:

-- the orphaned commits,
+- the orphaned commits - although everyone from railscamp is ultimately ok with the original commit messages,
 - and the force push changes the time of the last update to the repository,
 - and the SHAs don't match up with the lolcommits
-- and a minor note on the above example, we never actually anonimized Selena's email address in commit 0a5196b
+- and a minor note on the above example, we never actually anonymized Selena's email address in commit 0a5196b

 And of course mid way we thought there must be a script or an easier way! but